Intsights/sergeant/docs/worker/lock/get_ttl.md

-# Worker - get_ttl
+# get_ttl

-The `get_ttl` method return how much time is seconds left until the lock will expire.
-An expired lock is not necessarily a lockable lock.
-There might be other worker that are waiting for the lock to expire.
-It is an idication thoguh, to decide whether we want to wait or skip to the next task.
-Return the number of seconds until the lock expires, or None if there is no lock or it has already expired.
+`get_ttl` returns how many seconds remain until the lock expires.
+An expired lock might not be lockable.
+It is possible that another worker is waiting for the lock to expire.
+It might be helpful to call this method in order to determine whether to wait for the lock or move on to another task.
+This method returns the number of seconds left until the lock expires, or None if there is no lock or it has already expired.

 ## Definition